dbarzin/mercator/docs/cartography.md

 ## Exploring Views and Rendering Engines

-Mercator's views can be explored organically: double-clicking on an object immediately displays all objects connected to it — physically or logically — along with all incoming and outgoing flows.
+Mapping objects can be explored organically: double-clicking on an object immediately displays all objects connected to it—physically or logically—and all incoming and outgoing flows.

-Hierarchical views are also available: it is possible to take a macro-process and visualize all the processes, activities, and operations that depend on it, or to take a site and display all the rooms and equipment it contains.
+Hierarchical views are also available.
+From a macro-process, you can visualize all the processes, activities, and operations that depend on it, or take a site and display all the rooms and equipment it contains.

-It is possible to select the graph rendering engine directly from the explorer interface. **Dot, Neato, FDP, Sfdp, Twopi, Circo** — each Graphviz engine produces a different layout depending on the nature and density of the graph.
-This flexibility makes it possible to optimize readability depending on the context: dense network cartography, application view, or multi-layer impact analysis.
-A simple parameter, for a very tangible improvement in visual clarity.
+You can select the graphic rendering engine directly from each view. **Dot, Neato, FDP, Sfdp, Twopi, Circo** — each Graphviz engine produces a different rendering depending on the nature and density of the graph.
+This flexibility allows you to optimize readability according to the context: dense network mapping, application view, or multi-layered impact analysis.
+A simple setting for very tangible visual comfort.